Red Clump Stars in the Sagittarius Tidal Streams: Data

+Our candidate stars were selected using the Sloan Digital Sky Survey (SDSS) online database\footnote{ \url{http://www.sdss.org}}.
+Using previous measurements \citep{maj03,maj04} and simulated models \citep{law05,fel06,law10} of the Sgr tidal tails, a dynamically cold and kinematically distinct region of the stream was chosen for study.
+The kinematic signature will aid in eliminating contaminants in our color selection (disk dwarfs and halo giants).
+We chose to observe a region of the trailing arm at ($l$,$b$) of approximately (150$^\circ$,-60$^\circ$).
+This region had the advantages of being previously studied by other investigators and a known stream distance (less than 40~kpc) which fell within the limiting magnitude ($g$~$\sim$~19) for our current project.
+In addition, the models of \citet{law05} predict that the more dispersed leading arm overlaps in distance at this location.
+This afforded us the possibilty of detecting the leading arm within the same dataset.

+The expected stream distances at this location are $\sim$~30~kpc and the streams should be dynamically cold with predicted velocities for the leading (trailing) arm of roughly +(-)150~km~s$^{-1}$.
+These velocities are uniquely different from the larger number of contaminating disk stars which have velocities of nearly 0~km~s$^{-1}$ in this direction and the halo which has an average velocity slighly less than -100~km~s$^{-1}$ in this direction and has a large velocity dispersion.
+This insured that stream identification could be made, in part, from the kinematics of the RC stars.
+Table \ref{tab:fields} shows relevant values for our selected fields and Figure \ref{fig:fieldpos} shows our field positions in right ascension and declination overlaid on the triaxial halo model of \citet{law10}.

-To choose candidate RC stars, color and magnitude cuts were determined that would minimize the amount of contamination from various sources (mainly the disk of our Galaxy).
-Using the work of \citet{lay00} we were able to obtain a reasonable color cut for our sample.
-Their photometric data of the globular cluster M54 and Sgr field stars provided a direct measure of the RC color for the Sgr proper which is given as $V-I$~=~1.13 in their paper.
-To transfer to the SDSS photometric system we used the photometric equations by Robert Lupton given on the SDSS website\footnote{ \url{http://www.sdss.org/dr6/algorithms/sdssUBVRITransform.html}}.
-The magnitude range was influenced by the expected distances of stream stars, telescope aperture, and the reliable range of the SDSS.
-The selection criteria adopted for this research was 0.5~$<$~$(g-r)_\circ$~$<$~0.65 and 15.5~$<$~$g_\circ$~$<$~18.7.
-A $g_\circ$ versus $(g-r)_\circ$ CMD of stars in our fields with our selection box overlaid can be found in Figure \ref{fig:CMD}.
-The range in magnitude allows for two things.
-One is the possibility there is more than one wrap of the tidal debris and the wraps are at slightly different distances.
-The other is the possibility suggested in the models that there is a portion of the stream at a much closer distance to the Sun.
+To choose our candidate stars, color and magnitude cuts were determined that would encompass the Sgr RC stars while minimizing contamination from stars in the disk of our Galaxy.
+To establish the color boundaries for the RC in the Sgr galaxy we used the extinction corrected $V-I$ photometry data of \citet{lay00}.
+We then transformed these color boundaries to the SDSS photometric system using photometric transformation equations by Robert Lupton on the SDSS website\footnote{ \url{http://www.sdss.org/dr6/algorithms/sdssUBVRITransform.html}}.
+The magnitude range was influenced by the expected distances of stream stars (30~kpc corresponds to a $g$ magnitude of slightly fainter than 18 assuming an absolute magnitude of $g_{abs}\sim$1.0), telescope aperture, and the reliable range of the SDSS photometry.
+Our final adopted selection criteria were 0.5~$<$~$(g-r)_\circ$~$<$~0.65 and 15.5~$<$~$g_\circ$~$<$~18.7.